dilara444/TechLabsDUS_WineNot/README.md

 - Insights into wine preferences and market peculiarities for wine producers and distributors.
 - Recommendations for consumers based on wine price, quality, taste, and country characteristics.
 - Contribution to the broader wine community by sharing knowledge and insights gained from the analysis.
+- Analysis contributes to understanding of various connections between wine origin, taste, price and so much more.
+- For further analysis, predictions on the connection between price, taste and rating of wines can be considered.

 Our journey startet first with the physiochemical quality description of red wines in the south of europe, which we